 - In Perfectly Abnormal Harry puts a spider in the pancake batter while making his relatives' breakfast.

 Kreacher, knowing this was his last opportunity to do battle against the "mongrel half-blood," had made what appeared to be a delicious breakfast—enough that Harry forgot who he was dealing with, and bit into an innocent-looking doughnut.
 Unfortunately, that doughnut happened to be filled, not with cream or jam, but with mayonnaise.
 Retching, Harry tried to wash the taste out of his mouth with what looked like pumpkin juice, but which was in fact carefully-diluted muddy rainwater.

-- In the Calm Before the Storm side story of The Conversion Bureau: Not Alone, TCB!Big Macintosh reveals he once fed something to Diamond Tiara that gave her food poisoning as retaliation for her calling Applebloom the product of incest.
+- In the Calm Before the Storm side story of The Conversion Bureau Theother Side Of The Spectrum, TCB!Big Macintosh reveals he once fed something to Diamond Tiara that gave her food poisoning as retaliation for her calling Applebloom the product of incest.

 - In Little Monsters, Brian's monster friend Maurice takes him on a tour of his nightly pranks.
 For the last house (a bully's house—by request), Maurice switches out the tuna salad in the bully's lunch with cat food and the apple juice with fresh urine.
 Next day, during lunch, Brian is audience to the hilarity.

 - Problem Child 2 has Junior doing this with a pitcher of lemonade that he was asked to refill by two snotty twin girls running a lemonade stand.
 He tops off the lemonade by peeing in it.
 Naturally the father of the snotty twin girls buys a glass and drinks it, describing it as tangy.